eclipse/kapua/UPGRADE_NOTES.md

 This report is only partial for Eclipse Kapua release 2.1.0-SNAPSHOT, since we started to maintain it mid-release development.

+## Changes

+#### Deprecation of `db.pool.size.*` sizing options

+With [#4112](https://github.com/eclipse/kapua/pull/4112) we deprecated `commons.db.pool.size.min` and `commons.db.pool.size.max` settings, switching to a new `commons.db.pool.size` setting which will configure the Database Connection Pool to a fixed size with a default value of `5`.

+With this upgrade all overrides of those two settings must me changed to the new one.

 ## DB Changes

 #### New column in MFA Option table